-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Hans:I think it’s all about not catching the feels.

 Grace: In all honesty, he did go away for like six months, so even if there were any form of feels forming, he was kinda gone anyway.
-Then he came back being friends with my friends, and hey presto, we became best buddies instead.
+Then he came back, became friends with my friends, and hey presto, we became best buddies instead.

 Hans: I back what Grace said there.
 We were talking here and there before I left.
 Before then, our friend group knew each other but not too well.
 After coming back I’d met all her mates at a festival in Croatia.
 Come festival season over here, we were all really close and just became close mates.
 So, in a way, the fuck buddy two-year escapade turned out to be a good friendship.